capitalone/otvPlots/README.md

      global prevalence in a descending order.

 # Installation
-First, *turn on the proxy*.
-Then, open an R (or RStudio) console and run the following code:
+Open an R (or RStudio) console and run the following code:

 1. Install the `devtools` package if not yet.
 You only need to do this once, so feel free to skip this step if the `devtools` is already installed.
 You will be asked to select a CRAN mirror.
-Usually, any mirror near your area is fine.
-I usually choose USA (CA 1).

 ```
 install.packages("devtools")
 ```

-2. Install the `otvPlots` package (i.e., the Velma package).
+2. Install the `otvPlots` package
 ```
-devtools::install_github("YingboLi/Velma", host="github.kdc.capitalone.com/api/v3")
+devtools::install_github("capitalone/otvPlots")
 ```

-You can also build the package yourself by cloning the repo, setting your working directory to the otvPlots/Velma folder and running `devtools::build()` in R, after installing the `devtools` package.
+You can also build the package yourself by cloning the repo, setting your working directory to the otvPlots folder and running `devtools::build()` in R, after installing the `devtools` package.

-Note that otvPlots/Velma does depend on R and several R packages to run.
+Note that otvPlots does depend on R and several R packages to run.
 You can see a complete and up to date list of dependencies in the Imports field in the DESCRIPTION file.

-To run Velma on AWS, there is an [ionize playbook](https://github.kdc.capitalone.com/CharlesDrotar/ionize-playbooks/tree/master/anaconda-r-velma-playbook) that automatically installs Velma.
-If you find that there are any out of date dependencies in this playbook, please reach out to the creator Charles Drotar (charles.drotar@capitalone.com).

 # Getting Started